kormyen/memex/README.md

 git clone git@github.com:kormyen/memex.git
 ```

-Then open `memex/docs/index.html` in any web browser.
+Then open `memex/docs/index.html` in any web browser

-The web content is isolated in a folder to seperate it from Electron (app-building) files.
+The web content is isolated in a folder to seperate it from Electron (app-building) files

-The folder is called 'docs' so that the 'Github Pages' feature can host it, another folder name doesn't seem supported.
+The folder is called 'docs' so that the 'Github Pages' feature can host it, another folder name doesn't seem supported

 ### App Development
 ```